contagon/handbook/handbook/33-records-and-reports.md

 ### 33.4.3 Assistant Ward Clerks

 Assistant ward clerks may be called as needed.
 They are recommended by the bishopric and called and set apart by a member of the stake presidency or an assigned high councilor.
 These brethren should be priesthood holders who are worthy to have a temple recommend.
 If an assistant ward clerk is assigned to finances, he should hold the Melchizedek Priesthood.
-Assistant ward clerks work under the direction of the bishopric and the ward clerk.
+Assistant ward clerks work under the guidance of the bishopric and the ward clerk.

 If needed, one assistant ward clerk may be called to each of the following positions:

 * Ward assistant clerk
-* Ward assistant clerk﻿—finance (see [chapter 34](34-finances-and-audits.md))
+* Ward assistant clerk—finance (see [chapter 34](34-finances-and-audits.md))
-* Ward assistant clerk﻿—membership (see [33.5](33-records-and-reports.md#335-reports-on-member-participation) and [33.6](33-records-and-reports.md#336-membership-records))
+* Ward assistant clerk—membership (see [33.5](33-records-and-reports.md#335-reports-on-member-participation) and [33.6](33-records-and-reports.md#336-membership-records))

 The bishopric may also assign an assistant ward clerk to gather historical records (see [33.7](33-records-and-reports.md#337-historical-records)) and become familiar with Church resource materials and know how to order them from Church Distribution Services.
 This clerk coordinates efforts to help ward members be informed about these materials and know how to obtain them.

-### 33.4.4 Ward Executive Secretary

-The ward executive secretary is recommended by the bishopric and called and set apart by a member of the stake presidency or an assigned high councilor.
-He should hold the Melchizedek Priesthood and be worthy to have a temple recommend.

-The executive secretary is an administrative assistant to the bishopric.
-He meets with the bishopric and prepares agendas as assigned.
-He is also a member of the ward council.
-As directed by the bishopric, he follows up on assignments made in these meetings (see [7.6.5](https://www.churchofjesuschrist.org/study/manual/general-handbook/7-councils-in-the-church?lang=eng¶=title_number14-p51#title_number14)).

-He coordinates ward business between the bishopric and other leaders.

-He schedules appointments for the bishopric.
-He also distributes Church publications and correspondence promptly.

-If assigned by the bishop, he coordinates the ward’s Church magazine subscription efforts, helping members receive the blessings of having Church magazines in their homes.
-He may be assisted by the ward magazine representative and others appointed by the bishopric.

-He may help the bishopric with seminary and institute matters, such as registration for classes (see [chapter 15](15-seminaries-and-institutes.md)).

-He keeps a current list of the names and addresses of ward members who are in the military and circulates this list to the ward council.
-He also informs the stake executive secretary when members plan to enter the military.

-### 33.4.5 Priesthood and Organization Leaders
+### 33.4.4 Priesthood and Organization Leaders

 Priesthood and organization leaders oversee record keeping in their organizations.
 They may assign secretaries to do much of this work under their direction.
 They meet regularly with secretaries to ensure that records are accurate, complete, and on time.